 If an employer has staff costs that are publicly funded (even if it is not in the public sector), it should use that money to continue paying its staff and not furlough staff.

 Organisations can use the scheme if they are not fully funded by public grants and HMRC state they should contact their sponsor department or respective administration for further guidance.

 The entity must have

-- enrolled for PAYE online (which can take up to 10 days); and
+- enrolled for PAYE online; and

 - a UK bank account.

-It can reasonably be assumed the second criterion must be satisfied when the payroll to which the reclaim payments relate is made and the latter at any reclaim date.
+The second criterion must be satisfied when the payroll to which the reclaim payments relate is made and the latter at any reclaim date.

 - full-time employees;